RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

    .. note::

-      Balena Etcher will only show you external drives, but please be careful to select the correct drive, if you have multiple cards/USBs plugged into your computer.
-      If you choose the wrong one you risk erasing data from the selected drive.
-      You can easily see the drive letter (for example E:) by looking in the left column of Windows Explorer.
+      Balena Etcher will only show you external drives, but please be careful to select the correct drive if you have multiple cards or USBs plugged into your computer.
+If you choose the wrong one, you risk erasing data from the selected drive.
+You can easily see the drive letter (for example, E:) by looking in the left column of Windows Explorer.

    .. figure:: SDcard_Win_BalEtc_SelectTarget2.png
       :align: center